-In addition to de novo sequencing of peptides, PEAKS 4.2 also has the ability to search through a database search to identify proteins.
+In addition to de novo sequencing of peptides, PEAKS Studio 4.0 also has the ability to search through a database search to identify proteins.
 But in order to use this function, PEAKS must have access to a protein or EST database in FASTA format or an EST database of DNA sequences.
 We can point PEAKS to an existing database on our system, or download one.
 Additionally, we can associate taxonomy with certain databases.
 This is database configuration.

-We can use PEAKS without the database search; PEAKS can perform de novo sequencing.
+We can use PEAKS without the database search; PEAKS will perform de novo sequencing only.

 WARNING: Downloading a database can take a long time (8+ hours), depending on connection speed.
-Most only take 20 - 30 minutes.